Hashovic/tetris/README.md

     - Shape.js
     - Block.js

+Along with:

+    - an index.html file
+    - a styles.css file

 ### Inspiration:

 I've always wanted to create a clone of tetris since I began programming.
 Everytime I began I would instantly give up as I didn't know how to continue independently without following every single step from a tutorial.
 Now after completing the cs50x course, I had the tools I needed to create what I had in mind.